 Luckily, the boys (Alex included!) enjoy it as well.
 While we occasionally get take out, we tend to make our own at home more and more often these days.
 It’s a more cost-efficient way to enjoy the food you love and there is no packing the kids up to go pick it up or paying a driver a tip for delivery.

-Anyway, when I first made this recipe, it was because I was craving an egg roll but knew there was no way I would have the time or patience to roll up egg rolls for everyone.
+Anyway, when I first made this egg roll in a bowl, it was because I was craving an egg roll but knew there was no way I would have the time or patience to roll up egg rolls for everyone.
 So instead, I used our beloved fried rice as a vehicle to cure my craving – and man, was that an amazing idea.

-Egg Roll Fried Rice takes your two Chinese food takeout favorites – egg rolls and fried rice – and mixes them into one family please, veggie packed dinner.
-The pork and cabbage mixture you typically find in egg rolls is fried along with your normal fried rice ingredients in a one pan dinner sure to please.
+Egg roll in a bowl takes your two Chinese food takeout favorites – egg rolls and fried rice – and mixes them into one family please, veggie packed dinner.
+The pork and cabbage mixture you typically find in egg rolls is cooked up along with your normal fried rice ingredients in a one pan dinner sure to please.

 Egg Roll Fried Rice

-Scramble eggs with about a teaspoon of soy sauce and cook in a pan with a little oil before setting aside.
+Scramble eggs with about a teaspoon of soy sauce and cook in a pan with a little oil.
+Set aside.

-Add ground pork (or beef) to a large pan over medium heat.
+Add ground pork to a large pan over medium heat.
 As the pork begins to render, add in the onion, garlic, and ginger.
-When the pork is cooked through, drain all but 2 or 3 tablespoons of oil.
+When the pork is cooked through, drain all but 2 tablespoons of oil.

 Add lime juice or vinegar and coleslaw and saute with the pork mix.
 If you wish to have crisper cabbage, also add in the rice at this point.
-I like mine cooked through and soft, so I usually wait a minute or two, and then add the rice.
-You can also add your egg and sesame oil now.
-Stir often to avoid sticking for about 1-2 minutes until the rice is heated through, and then add 2-3 tablespoons of soy sauce.
-Taste before adding more.
+If not, cook 2-3 minutes before adding rice, cooked egg and sesame oil.

 So tell me – What’s your favorite combination of foods?
 Favorite spin on an old favorite?
 Let me know in the comments!